 How do I get started?

-- Watch the DVD ‘How Positive Mental Training helps stress & depression’ on the home page, once, which explains a bit about how the programme works, and then
+- Watch the video ‘How Positive Mental Training helps stress & depression’ on the home page, once, which explains a bit about how the programme works, and then

 - Listen to the same track every day for a week (its ok to listen more if you want).
 At the end of this time, move on to track 2, listening everyday for a week and so on moving stepwise throughout the whole series of audio tracks.
 There are 12 tracks and each track lasts for 18 minutes.